MelvinMcMonagle/microfrontend-workshop/README.md

 # Microfrontends Workshop

--> 01 Build a basic setup with single-spa and integrate different kinds of frontend-frameworks
+**Task 1** Build a basic setup with single-spa and integrate different kinds of frontend-frameworks (01)

--> 04 Integrate a new childapplication into an microfrontend-architecture and communicate with other frontends
+**Task 2** Integrate a new childapplication into an microfrontend-architecture and communicate with other frontends (04)

+**Task 3** Integrate the appkit in your local microfrontend-application